loft-demos/ce-demo-stacks-argocd/README.md

-This is a vCluster bug, not a configuration mistake. `statusToVirtual` in the HTTPRoute syncer translates the parent reference from host to tenant, but copies `status.observedGeneration` across verbatim.
+This is a vCluster bug, not a configuration mistake. `statusToVirtual` in the HTTPRoute syncer translates the parent reference from host to tenant, but copies `observedGeneration` across verbatim.
 That field is defined by Kubernetes API convention as the generation of *the object it appears on*, and the host and tenant copies have independent generations.
-They happen to track each other until something writes the host copy on its own — which the Platform's own sleep-mode agent does, adding a RequestMirror filter so route traffic can refresh the tenant's last-activity timestamp.
-After that write the tenant route reports `generation: 1` alongside `observedGeneration: 2`, permanently, and every client that does the standard freshness check reads it as a status that never caught up.
+They track each other only until something writes the host copy on its own, which the Platform's own sleep-mode agent does: it adds a RequestMirror filter so route traffic can refresh the tenant's last-activity timestamp. vCluster then deliberately keeps that filter (`preserveRequestMirrorFilters`, driven by the `vcluster.loft.sh/preserve-request-mirror-filters` annotation the agent sets), so the host spec is a permanent superset of the tenant spec and the host generation stays permanently ahead.
+The tenant route ends up reporting `generation: 1` alongside `observedGeneration: 2`, and nothing ever writes generation 2 to the tenant object.

-Argo CD is only the one that says so out loud; kstatus, and therefore Flux and `kubectl wait`, behave the same way.
+Argo CD's built-in HTTPRoute health check implements the Gateway API freshness convention faithfully: `isParentGenerationObserved` skips any parent whose conditions carry an `observedGeneration` that differs from `metadata.generation`.
+Every parent gets skipped, so the check falls through to its last branch, `Progressing` with "Waiting for HTTPRoute status", and `Accepted=True` and `ResolvedRefs=True` are never read.

+This bites only clients that read the per-parent conditions. kstatus looks for `status.observedGeneration` at the object root, which HTTPRoute does not have, so Flux is not affected by this path, and `kubectl wait --for=condition=` cannot reach conditions nested under `status.parents[]` at all.

 The same gap is in the TLSRoute, BackendTLSPolicy and imported-Gateway syncers.
+Argo CD gates TLSRoute and BackendTLSPolicy on `observedGeneration` the same way;
+its Gateway check has no generation guard, so an imported Gateway carries the same wrong field without tripping Argo CD today.

 Until that is fixed upstream, judge the route by its conditions instead.
 In the `argo-cd` Helm chart this goes under `configs.cm`, which passes values through